moving to New Zealand from the uk

-Moving to New Zealand not only offers a location full of excitement and time for family, it affords you a lifestyle that is unique compared to the world today
+Moving and migrating to New Zealand from the UK not only offers a location full of excitement and time for your family, it affords you a lifestyle that is unique compared to the world today

 New Zealand is a place that many around the world think about moving to.
 As a part of the English-speaking world, prospective residents flock here from North America and Europe, as well as dozens of other nations.
 Despite the relatively remote location in the Southern Hemisphere, the natural beauty, largely great weather, political stability, economic growth, and quality of living.
 If you are among the many choosing to move there, consider the following 6 factors you need to keep in mind before taking the plunge.